In pictures: Frank Lampard’s career at Chelsea and Derby

 The 41-year-old began his managerial career in impressive fashion, guiding Derby to the Championship play-off final in his first season at the helm.

-Here, PA takes a look back at some of the best pictures from Lampard’s career at both clubs.
+Here, Press Association Sport takes a look back at some of the best pictures from Lampard’s career at both clubs.